tseemann/abricate/README.md

 Mass screening of contigs for antimicrobial resistance or virulence genes.
 It comes bundled with multiple databases:
-NCBI, CARD, ARG-ANNOT, Resfinder, NCBI, EcOH, PlasmidFinder, Ecoli_VF and VFDB.
+NCBI, CARD, ARG-ANNOT, Resfinder, MEGARES, EcOH, PlasmidFinder, Ecoli_VF and VFDB.

 ## Is this the right tool for me?